National Award Winning Experience in Community-Centered Care

-Students in their clinical year of the PA program work at the outdoor clinics on farms around Valdosta and Bainbridge in southern Georgia.
-The pop-up field clinics meet a critical public health need while giving clinical teams experience in treating a wide range of conditions — everything from health screenings for patients who have never received any sort of clinical care to women in labor or workers with serious acute illnesses.
+Students from the Emory PA Program, alongside academic and community partners, work at outdoor clinics on farms around Valdosta and Bainbridge in South Georgia.
+The pop-up field clinics meet a critical public health while giving clinical teams experience in treating a wide range of conditions – everything from health screenings for patients who have never received any sort of clinical care to women in labor or workers with serious acute illnesses.

 Working Together to Serve a Community in Need